-Expenditure/ Income Heading Impact Likelihood Comments NNDR (Business Rates) High High 2019/20 see's the Council being now part of a Lancashire wide "75% retention" pilot scheme for one year only were it retains 56% of all additional revenues (subject to its tariff).
-The MTFS reflects the additional one off income (£200k) and which is now assumed to be core funding.
-Not all Council's include NNDR surpluses within their core funding.
-In addition the financial benefits the Council receives from the pooling arrangement may not be the same once the national "75% retention of business rates" is introduced for 2020/21.
-The changes yet to be announced are the single biggest risk to the Council's annual resource assumptions.
-New Homes Bonus High High 2018/19 is the final year for the 4 year NHB funding and its value has been confirmed.There is increased risk as to the value of the replacement scheme for future years.
+Expenditure/ Income Heading Impact Likelihood Comments Finance Settlement.
+There is an increased risk as to the value of the replacement scheme for 21/21 future years.
 The details of which have yet to be announced.
-Housing High Medium During 18/19 the Council has continued to face a significant capacity challenge as it worked to recover and finally exit the HCA Empty Homes programme.
-The 19/20 budget assumes that all day to day operational costs and opportunities now vest with the Calico the Council's housing partner.
-Some residual legal challenge costs and their risk may remain with Council Current Economic Outlook High High Central Government resources were significantly reduced as part of both Comprehensive Spending Reviews (CSR) 2010 and 2015 as all councils continue to suffer financially from the
+Housing High Medium During 19/20 the Council has continued to face a significant capacity challenge as it worked to recover and finally exit the HCA Empty Homes programme.
+The 20/21 budget assumes that the majority of day to day operational costs and opportunities now vest with the Calico the Council's housing partner.
+Some residual legal challenge costs and their risk are likely to remain with Council Current Economic Outlook High High Various views will be made depending on assumptions.
+The Brexit issue has to some degree been addressed with the December general election bringing more certainty to the economic outlook.
+Unemployment remains low as do interest rates.

-Expenditure/ Income Heading Impact Likelihood Comments then austerity agenda.
-The previous 4 year settlement ceases in 2019/20.
-There is much uncertainty as to what will follow given the Fair Funding Review and changes to 75% NNDR retention at local level There is also the Brexit factor as the UK sets to exit EU on 31 st March 2019 - deal or no deal.
-What lies beyond is anyone's guess.
 Use of Transitional Reserves High High The Council will continue to grow when and where possible this reserve in order to support and balance future in year budget deficits.
-However, 2019/20 will see the second significant use of this reserve (£511k) in order to set a legal balanced budget.
-The forecast balance for 31/03/20 is c.£1.5m.
-Level of Council High High This is the Council's most significant Tax High High This is the Council's most significant income source.
-As a district Council, Rossendale is able to increase its CTax up to maximum of £5 or 2.99% (whichever is the higher) in order to avoid the risk of a referendum.
-A 2.99% increase is worth c£150k cumulative resources for each year With RSG and NHB coming to an end the decision on the level of Council tax is fundamental to the Council's medium term resources, future financial planning and ability to set a legally balanced budget,
+2020/21 will not require the use of the Transitional Reserves.
+The forecast balance for 31/03/21 is c.£2.0m.
+Level of Council Tax High High This is the Council's most significant income source.
+As a district Council, Rossendale is able to increase its CTax up to maximum of

+Expenditure/ Income Heading Impact Likelihood Comments 25 or £5 (whichever is the higher) in order to avoid the risk of a referendum.
+Each 1% increase is worth c£55k cumulative resources for each year With NHB coming to an end and share of future NNDR uncertain, the decision on the level of Council tax is fundamental to the Council's medium term resources, future financial planning and ability to set a legally balanced budget,